 In demand as both a performer and a composer, EDGAR MEYER has formed a role in the music world unlike any other.
-Hailed by the New Yorker as “...the most remarkable virtuoso in the relatively unchronicled history of his instrument”, Mr. Meyer’s unparalleled technique and musicianship in combination with his gift for composition have brought him to the fore, where he is appreciated by a vast, varied audience.
+Hailed by The New Yorker as “...the most remarkable virtuoso in the relatively un-chronicled history of his instrument,” Meyer combines unparalleled technique and musicianship with a gift for composition; these have brought him to the fore.
 His uniqueness in the field was recognized by a MacArthur Award in 2002.

-Mr. Meyer began studying bass at the age of five under the instruction of his father and continued further to study with Stuart Sankey.
+Meyer began studying bass at the age of five under the instruction of his father and continued further to study with Stuart Sankey.
 In 1994 he received the Avery Fisher Career Grant and in 2000 became the only bassist to receive the Avery Fisher Prize.
-Currently, he is Visiting Professor of Double Bass at the Royal Academy of Music and at the Curtis Institute of Music in Philadelphia.
+Currently, he teaches bass in partnership with Hal Robinson at the Curtis Institute of Music in Philadelphia.